pb99u069/cardano-api-documentation/examples/simpleTx.md

       (toShelleyStakeReference scr)
 ```

-in case the argument to `runAddressBuild` is a script, then the script is first hashed and then used as argument for PaymentCredentialByScript data constructor
+In case the argument to `runAddressBuild` is a script, the `PaymentCredential` value for `makeShelleyAddress` is built with the `PaymentCredentialByScript` data constructor, which takes the hash of the script as argument.

-### build simple Tx to PubKeyAddress
+## A simple transaction to a key address

-To build a simple transaction to a PubKeyAddress, the cardano-cli tool needs only very few parameters:
+To build a simple transaction to a key address (as opposed to a slightly more complex transaction to a script address), the cardano-cli tool needs only very few parameters:

 ```bash
 cardano-cli transaction build \